 - 14 In order to receive points for any of the evaluation criteria, applicants must state and include the necessary information as an attachment in WebGrants.
-The RRC reserves the right to eliminate incomplete applications. - 15 WFRC staff preliminarily evaluate all applications using these criteria.
-The pre-evaluation will be shared with the RRC who makes the final rating and ranking and funding recommendations to the Housing and Community Development Division. - 16 In the event that two or more projects receive the same rating and ranking score, the RRC will rank them using the regional priorities identified in Criterion 10.
-If there is still a tie score, the applicant with the highest percentage of other matching funds shall prevail. - 17 Prior to adoption, these Criteria shall be publicly noticed and made available for a 30-day public comment period and public open house.
+The RRC reserves the right to eliminate incomplete applications. - 15 All applicants must complete or nearly complete their WebGrants application and schedule a meeting with AOG staff to review the status of your application by December 15th. - 16 WFRC staff preliminarily evaluate all applications using these criteria.
+The pre-evaluation will be shared with the RRC who makes the final rating and ranking and funding recommendations to the Housing and Community Development Division. - 17 In the event that two or more projects receive the same rating and ranking score, the RRC will rank them using the regional priorities identified in Criterion 10.
+If there is still a tie score, the applicant with the highest percentage of other matching funds shall prevail. - 18 Prior to adoption, these Criteria shall be publicly noticed and made available for a 30-day public comment period and public open house.